prmr/DesignBook/exercises/e-chapter7.md

 Draw a UML sequence diagram that model the sequence of calls that results from an invocation of method `description` on an instance of `SponsoredConcert`.
 To clarify which implementation of a method is used, name the call using the convention `Class#Method`, so that for example a call to method `time()` of class `SponsoredConcert` would be labeled as `SponsoredConcert#time()`.

+# Exercise 7

+Consider the class `AbstractShow` created as part of Exercise 3.
+Add a method `setTitle(String)` in `AbstractShow` to set the title of the show.
+Because the title of a movie does not change after the movie is released, override `setTitle` to throw an [UnsupportedOperationException](https://docs.oracle.com/javase/8/docs/api/java/lang/UnsupportedOperationException.html).
+Similarly, implement a method `setTime` in `AbstractShow` with an input precondition of `> 0`, and override this method in `Movie` to have the precondition `> 10`.
+Does class `Movie` respect the Liskov Substitution Principle?
+Support your answer with a piece of demonstration client code.

+# Exercise 8

+Assume class `AbstractShow` provides a method `setTime(int minutes)`.
+Add an additional method `setTime(int hours, int minutes)` that sets the time of the show as `hours * 60 + minutes`.
+Is this a case of overloading or overriding?
+Now remove the implementation of `setTime(int hours, int minutes)` and add it to class `Movie` instead.
+Is this a case of overloading or overriding?
+Does it make a difference whether we place this method in `AbstractShow` or `Movie`?

+# Exercise 9

+We which to add a *recommendation* feature to our `Show` type hierarchy, where `Show` instances can hold a reference to a "recommended" shows (if a person likes a given show).
+For this purpose add a field `Show aRecommended` to class `AbstractShow`, together with public methods `Show setRecommended(Show)` and `Show getRecommended()`.
+For movies, we wish to constraint recommendations to movies only, so that movies can only hold recommendations to other movies.
+Override methods `setRecommended` and `getRecommended` in class `Movie` to only take `Movie` as parameter and return `Movie`, respectively.
+Does this design respect the Liskov Substitution Principle?
+Support your answer with a piece of demonstration client code.

+# Exercise 10

+Make the `Show` class hierarchy `Cloneable` so that it is possible to clone instances of `Concert`, `Movie`, or `SponsoredConcert`.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>